RAF Bottesford

-Royal Air Force Bottesford or more simply RAF Bottesford is a former Royal Air Force station located on the Leicestershire-Lincolnshire county border, 6.8 mi north west of Grantham, Lincolnshire and 7.6 mi south of Newark-on-Trent, Nottinghamshire.
+Royal Air Force Bottesford or more simply RAF Bottesford is a former Royal Air Force station located on the Leicestershire-Lincolnshire county border, 7 mi north west of Grantham, Lincolnshire and 7 mi south of Newark-on-Trent, Nottinghamshire, England.

 Opened in 1942, it was used by both the Royal Air Force (RAF) and United States Army Air Forces (USAAF).
 During the Second World War it was used primarily as a troop carrier airfield for paratroopers and as a bomber airfield before closing in 1948.

 Today the remains of the airfield are located on private property with the technical site being used as an industrial estate.
 One of the runways is currently used by Cazoo for storing cars and the control tower used as an office.

 History

 RAF Bomber Command use

 The airfield was opened as a RAF Bomber Command station in No. 5 Group RAF area during the autumn of 1941, with No. 207 Squadron RAF moving in with its troublesome Avro Manchesters during November.
 However, because of continual difficulties experienced with their Rolls-Royce Vulture engines operations were frequently curtailed, but in March 1942 the squadron was able to step up its bombing raids on Germany when it became one of the first to receive the new Avro Lancaster in March 1942.

 No. 207 Sqn left in September 1942 for RAF Langar and in November a new Australian manned squadron, No. 467 Squadron RAAF, arrived in November 1942 commencing operations on the night of 2/3 January 1943.